Profit Through Purpose

 • Greater London Authority

 As a result of the pandemic, London’s homelessness crisis worsened.
 In response to this, in Autumn 2020 the Mayor of London, Sadiq Khan, announced funding for more than 900 homes for London’s rough sleepers.
-38 homelessness projects were selected to receive funding, including Resonance’s Everyone In fund.
+38 homelessness projects were selected to receive funding, including Resonance’s Everyone In Fund.

 • Greater Manchester Combined Authority